emariecovey/School_District_Analysis/README.md

     ![after district summary](https://github.com/emariecovey/School_District_Analysis/blob/main/Resources/Analysis%20Tables/after_district_summary.png)

 2. How was the school summary affected?

-    The only difference in this table were the scores in the row for Thomas High School.
+    The only difference in this table was the scores in the row for Thomas High School.
 In this row, all scores but one (average reading score) decreased slightly.
 For example, the percent of students passing both reading and math went from 90.94 to 90.63.
 Average reading score did increase slightly, from 83.85 to 83.90.

     Before School Summary: